Skip to content

 stream.write(data)

-data = wf.readframes(chunk)
+data = wf.readframes(1024)

 stream.close()

-def save_as(self):
+def save_click(self):

-filetypes=[("WAV files", "*.wav")])
+filetypes=[("WAV files", "*.wav")]

 if filename:

-def on_closing(self):
+def run(self):

 if __name__ == "__main__":